 See the Fees and Other Costs section.
 Automotive Technician students should also budget approximately $625 for basic hand tools, $625 for required textbooks, and $250 for appropriate working apparel.

 Note: A deposit (currently $200) must be paid at the time of registration, which typically takes place one or two months before the start of each semester.
 The balance of fees must be paid by the second week of the semester.

 A medical statement from a qualified physician may be required at any time before or during the program.
 Students will be notified by a UFV official if/when the statement is required.

 The Automotive Service Technician program is offered at the Trades & Technology Centre at the

 Canada Education Park in Chilliwack.
-Office hours are 8 a.m. to 4 p.m., Monday to Friday.
-Classes and shops are in session between 8 a.m. and 2 p.m.
+The reception centre is open 8 a.m. to 4 p.m., Monday to Friday.
+Classes and shops are in session between 8 a.m. and 2 p.m., Monday to Friday.

 Dates and attendance requirements

 The Automotive program starts in September and ends mid-May.

 The Automotive program requires continuous attendance to successfully complete all requirements for the program.
 Students will be expected to attend classes five days per week for the duration of the entire program.

 Students who fail to meet the attendance requirements as outlined in their individual program guides may be subject to a failing grade or academic warning.